hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 The reason for using a consumer-side function to determine the `query` argument is because it’s dynamic (it depends on the value of the `page/cursor` variable) and gives consumers the ability to specify their own query parameters (which will likely differ case by case).

-Even if the pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users' actions (eg. for logging, tracking, etc.).
+Even if the Pagination is based on routing, the `onPageChange/onPageSizeChange` callbacks are still available and can be used to respond to the users' actions (eg. for logging, tracking, etc.).

 Below you can find an example of an integration between the [`Table`](/components/table) component and the `Pagination::Compact` component that uses query parameters in the URL to preserve the UI state: